 Board of Governors approves USF PhD in Rehabilitation Sciences

-The USF School of Physical Therapy & Rehabilitation Sciences (SPTRS) expects to launch the PhD degree program in 2015, increasing enrollment from four to 20 students within five years.
+The USF School of Physical Therapy & Rehabilitation Sciences expects to begin offering the PhD degree program in 2015, increasing enrollment from four to 20 students within five years.
 The program, designed to take three to five years to complete, will be supported by existing state funds, tuition fees and pursuit of grants and contracts to assist students.

-“We will help meet the state’s growing demand for faculty to prepare future health professionals with expertise in rehabilitation,” said William S. Quillen, DPT, PhD, SPTRS director and associate dean at the USF Health Morsani College of Medicine.
+“We will help meet the state’s growing demand for faculty to prepare future health professionals with expertise in rehabilitation,” said William S. Quillen, DPT, PhD, associate dean at the USF Health Morsani College of Medicine and director of the School of Physical Therapy & Rehabilitation Sciences.
 “This workforce need is fueled by medical advances that are helping people live longer and survive otherwise deadly injuries.
 More people are living with temporary or chronic disabilities and need therapies to recover, adjust and adapt to changes in health and functional performance.”